General DefinitionAny part of the decedent's estate not validly disposed of by will. Sec. 112.015.

 If a decedent is domiciled in this state on the decedent's date of death, and the decedent is survived by a spouse, the surviving spouse of the decedent may elect to receive the elective share.
 An election must be made before the death of the surviving spouse by the filing of a motion or petition in the manner.
 Sec.
 114.600(1).
 The amount of the elective share is determined in accordance with Sec.
 114.605.

 If a decedent is domiciled in this state at the time of death and dies testate, the surviving spouse of the decedent has a right to elect to take an elective share.
-The elective share consists of one-fourth of the value of the net estate of the decedent, but the elective share shall be reduced by the value of the following property given to the surviving spouse under the will of the decedent:
+The elective share of a surviving spouse is determined by the length of time the spouse and decedent were married to each other.
+Sec.
+114.605(2).

 The court may make necessary and reasonable provision from the estate of a decedent for the support of the spouse and dependent children of the decedent, or any of them.
 Sec.
 114.015.